Identifiability for Blind Source Separation of Multiple Finite Alphabet Linear Mixtures: A Combinatorial Characterisation of Identifiability: General Theory

 i.e., $\tilde{\wei}$ is a valid mixing weight and can reproduce all observations. \end{assum} \end{theo} For a proof see Appendix \ref{app:A}.

 Theorem \ref{theoId} is fundamental for the following as A\ref{condit} provides a necessary and sufficient condition for identifiability of $(\wei, \Sou)$, given A\ref{asstheoID} holds.
 In Section \ref{subsec:sc}, it will serve to derive a simple sufficient identifiability condition which is easy to check.

-In the following, we will discuss condition A\ref{asstheoID} and A\ref{condit} more detailed.
+Theorem \ref{theoId} is formulated for a fixed (but arbitrary) invertible matrix $E$ and the two identifiability conditions A\ref{asstheoID} and A\ref{condit} depend on this matrix $E$ in the following way: For a given $E$ imposing the conditions A\ref{asstheoID} and A\ref{condit} restricts the set of all possible mixtures $ \mathcal{A} \times \Al^{\m \times \n}$ to a smaller set that depends on $E$ in which all elements are identifiable.
+Thus, different choices of $E$ lead to different instances of Theorem \ref{theoId}, i.e., to different identifiable submodels.
+In the following, we will discuss the role of $E$ and conditions A\ref{asstheoID} and A\ref{condit} more detailed.

+First, we consider A\ref{asstheoID}.
+Assumption A\ref{asstheoID} says that the columns of the fixed matrix $E$ must appear somewhere in the columns of the sources $\Sou$.
+However, knowledge of where these columns of $E$ occur is not assumed, $\rho$ can be an arbitrary map in $S_\m^\n$.
+Thus, A\ref{asstheoID} restricts the set of all sources to those where a given set of alphabet combinations, namely the columns of $E$, appears somewhere in the signal.
+Hence, in practice, it requires pre-knowledge that certain combinations of values in $\Al^\m$ are present \textit{somewhere} in the sources.